copsTvFan/cops-episode-guide/guide.md

 - A DUI suspect makes some bad choices when he ventures out for a late-night snack.
 - A squabbling couple brings each other down once police start asking questions.
-- Cops pull over a man who’s convinced his passenger set him up.
+- Cops pull over a man who's convinced his passenger set him up.

 ## S30E30